 In addition to academic activities the Department prides itself in its efforts to make an impact on society.
-The Department has undertaken a number of community service projects, among them being a project at Sonuththara, Hasalaka, where the staff, both academic and non-academic, students and graduates made visits to provide support in terms of educational material, footwear, sports equipment, computer facilities and academic and sports training to students and staff of the Sonuththara Maha Vidyalaya.
-In addition the Department has organised several medical camps for the village community, providing them with free medicines and dental care.
-We have had the privilege of learning that the pass rate at the GCE Ordinary Level examination from the school has since increased dramatically.
-Students of the B. Design program also carried out shramadana projects at the School for the Blind in Ratmalana.
-And also the students of the BSc Engineering programme have organized a moment of relaxation, a friendly chat and live music session followed by refreshments for the elderly people at Salina Alwis elders' home Suwarapola, Piliyandala.
+The Department has undertaken a number of community service projects, where the staff, both academic and non-academic, students and graduates made visits to provide support in terms of educational material and academic and sports training to students.
+In addition the Department has organised several medical camps for the village community.
+Students of the B. Design program also carried out shrama-dana projects at the School for the Blind in Ratmalana and also the students of the BSc Engineering programme have organized a moment of relaxation, a friendly chat and live music session followed by refreshments for the elderly people at Salina Alwis elders' home Suwarapola, Piliyandala.

-Why study Textile Engineering?
+Why study Textile?